 According to the National Association of Corrosion Engineers (NACE), the oil and gas industries spend 7 Billion annually on direct corrosion and repair for oil and gas transmission pipelines and the industries spend 1.4 Billion each year to protect or restore production and exploration of infrastructure and equipment.

-Contaminated surfaces are a reservoir for transmission of pathogens directly through patient contact with the environment or indirectly through contamination of health care workers’ hands and gloves.
+Contaminated surfaces are reservoirs for transmission of pathogens directly through patient contact with the environment or indirectly through contamination of health care workers’ hands and gloves.
 Hospital room surfaces are known to be unsanitary even after terminal disinfection with bleach, quaternary ammonium compounds, UV light or hydrogen peroxide vapor.
 Copper metal surfaces have been well accepted as protective against most microorganisms, including viruses.
-Although copper handrails and table tops are known to effectively reduce the transmission of infectious organisms, there are no examples of larger copper surfaces in the clinical environment.

-At Iasis Molecular Sciences, modified epoxies and acrylics incorporating copper II modified cation exchange resins have yielded decorative coatings that have demonstrated high level disinfection properties against gram-positive and gram-negative organisms as well as fungi.
+At Iasis Molecular Sciences, modified epoxies, acrylics and decorative paints incorporating modified cation exchange resins have yielded decorative coatings that have demonstrated high level disinfection properties against gram-positive and gram-negative organisms as well as fungi.

 Walls and flooring represent the largest surface areas susceptible to contamination within the interiors of hospitals, nursing homes, daycare centers, gyms and cruise ships, where pathogens can be a cause for concern.
-Copper II is widely known to inactivate a variety of bacteria, fungi, and viruses, including Norovirus.
 Iasis Molecular Sciences’ self-disinfecting surfaces will mitigate the high level of pathogens living on surfaces in these establishments.